brodarnikola/SpringBoot_React/Readme.md

+First I would like to thank, Rajeev Kumar Singh.
+He created amazing tutorial with SpringBoot and React.
+I have extended this project and added few more functionaleties to this projects.
+You just need to setup your own properties in mysql database and download node modules.
+On this link you can find which all node modules you need to download. ht…

 ## Building a Full Stack Polls app similar to twitter polls with Spring Boot, Spring Security, JWT, React and Ant Design

 ### Live Demo